Sofosbuvir/VelpatasvirOther Names: Epclusa, SOF/VLP Drug Class: Opportunistic Infections and Coinfections

 HCV is an of HIV.
 An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those living with HIV—than in people with healthy immune systems.
 To learn more about opportunistic infections, read the What is an Opportunistic Infection? fact sheet.
 To learn how HIV and HCV are connected, read the AIDSinfo HIV and Hepatitis C fact sheet.

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents (Adult OI Guidelines), prepared by the (CDC), the (NIH), and the HIV Medicine Association of the Diseases Society of America (IDSA-HIVMA), refer readers to the Hepatitis C Guidance: AASLD-IDSA Recommendations for Testing, Managing, and Treating Adults Infected with Hepatitis C for recommendations on the treatment of HCV in people with HIV, including recommendations on the use of sofosbuvir/velpatasvir.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents (Adult OI Guidelines), prepared by the (CDC), the (NIH), and the HIV Medicine Association of the Diseases Society of America (IDSA-HIVMA), refer readers to the Hepatitis C Guidance: AASLD-IDSA Recommendations for Testing, Managing, and Treating Adults Infected with Hepatitis C Virus for recommendations on the treatment of HCV in people with HIV, including recommendations on the use of sofosbuvir/velpatasvir.
 The AASLD-IDSA Hepatitis C Guidance is prepared by the American Association for the Study of Diseases (AASLD), the Infectious Diseases Society of America (IDSA), and the International Society-USA (IAS-USA).

 The uses of sofosbuvir/velpatasvir recommended in the AASLD-IDSA Hepatitis C Guidance includes both on-label and off-label uses of the drug.
-Using a medicine as indicated on the medicine label is called on-label use; using the medicine in a different way is call .
+Using a medicine as indicated on the medicine label is called on-label use; using the medicine in a different way is called .
 Off-label use, for example, can include using a drug for a different disease or medical condition.
 Good medical practice and the best interests of a patient sometimes require that a medicine be used off-label.

 How is sofosbuvir/velpatasvir used in people with HIV?